valentynkt/BackendGarden/content/notes/Adapter Pattern.md

 _Also known as: Wrapper_

 >[!abstract]
->Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.
+>Adapter is a [[Structural patterns|Structural]] design pattern that allows objects with incompatible interfaces to collaborate.

 ## Content